 Visitor information for CAMC ambulatory clinics/offices and the Outpatient Surgery Center

 CAMC has been working to balance the safety of its workforce and patients during the pandemic with the value of having loved ones involved in patient care.
 Family members are key to helping a patient understand results and instructions as well as heal physically, emotionally and spiritually.

-With this in mind, beginning Monday June 15, one person will be permitted to accompany a patient having a procedure performed at the Outpatient Surgery Center and ambulatory clinics.
+One person will be permitted to accompany a patient having a procedure performed at the Outpatient Surgery Center and ambulatory clinics only.

 To provide a safe environment for our workforce and patients everyone must wear a face covering while inside the CAMC facility, be screened upon entry and maintain social distance while in the waiting area.
 Those accompanying a patient will be asked to sign in and if they do not have a mask, will be asked to wait in their vehicle.

 CAMC has added an additional testing location for COVID-19.
 The location, in the parking lot in front of the Ronald McDonald House near Women and Children's Hospital, will be available Mondays, Wednesdays and Fridays from 7 a.m. - 7 p.m. and Saturdays from 8 a.m. to noon.